Z-Mesh

 # How to achieve interoperability?

 Metcalfe’s law (opens new window) when applied to IoT, says, the value of an IoT network (solution) is proportional to the square of the number of addressable pieces of Content Names.
-That is: If all Content Names can be retrieved by any Consumer, you have maximum value.
+That is: If all data produced can be retrieved by any Consumer, you have maximum value.

 As the network grows, the number of connected devices and systems increases exponentially.
-Robust addressing schemes (Content Naming) are necessary to accommodate this growth and ensure that the network can scale effectively, maintaining the network effect as the number of connected entities expands.
+Robust addressing schemes (a Unified Namespace) are necessary to accommodate this growth and ensure that the network can scale effectively, maintaining the network effect as the number of connected entities expands.

 The value of a telecommunications network is proportional to the square of the number of connected compatible communicating devices